-- Civil rehabilitation proceedings (Minji-saisei-tetsuzuki).
-These proceedings are based on the Civil Rehabilitation Law, and are available to all types of debtors regardless of corporate form (including Japanese Real Estate Investment Trusts (J-REITs) and individuals). - The aim of the proceedings is to rehabilitate the debtor while reorganising its business operations.
+• Civil rehabilitation proceedings (Minji-saisei-tetsuzuki).
+These proceedings are based on the Civil Rehabilitation Act, and are available to all types of debtors regardless of corporate form (including Japanese Real Estate Investment Trusts (J-REITs) and individuals).

+The aim of the proceedings is to rehabilitate the debtor while reorganizing its business operations.
 The debtor's management can continue to run its operations and manage or dispose of assets.
-However, in practice the competent court appoints a supervisor or supervisors (kantoku-iin) because there is a risk that, by offering an opportunity to the debtor-in-possession to rejoin the business community, the creditors' lawful rights to receive payments from the rehabilitation Act). - The debtor or a creditor can petition the court for rehabilitation proceedings.
-The court will order the start of the rehabilitation proceedings (Article 33, Civil Rehabilitation Act), provided that: - there are sufficient grounds to start the proceedings (Article 21, Civil Rehabilitation Act); and - there are no grounds to dismiss the petition (Article 25, Civil Rehabilitation Act). - Any of the following are grounds for starting the proceedings: - the debtor's inability to pay its debts as they become due; - the debtor incurring excessive liabilities; or - the debtor's inability to pay its debts as they become due without materially endangering its continued business operation (only the debtor can petition the court to start the proceedings on this ground). - The debtor initially prepares the proposed rehabilitation plan.
-It is approved when both of the following are secured (Article 172-3.1, Civil Rehabilitation Act): - the consent of the majority of creditors, in terms of headcount, holding voting rights; and - the consent of at least half of the aggregate amount of the claims of the creditors who hold voting rights. - When the creditors have approved the proposed rehabilitation plan, the court must decide whether or not to allow the plan (Article 174, Civil Rehabilitation Act).
-The rehabilitation plan becomes effective when the permitting court order becomes final and binding (Article 176, Civil Rehabilitation Act). - Corporate reorganisation proceedings.
-These proceedings (kaisha-kousei-tetsuzuki) are based on the Corporate Reorganisation Law.
+However, in practice the competent court appoints a supervisor or supervisors (kantoku-iin) because there is a risk that, by offering an opportunity to the debtor-in-possession to rejoin the business community, the creditors' lawful rights to receive payments from the rehabilitating debtor may be sacrificed (Article 54.1, Civil Rehabilitation Act).

+The debtor or a creditor can petition the court for rehabilitation proceedings.
+The court will order the start of the rehabilitation proceedings (Article 33, Civil Rehabilitation Act), provided that:

+- there are sufficient grounds to start the proceedings (Article 21, Civil Rehabilitation Act); and - there are no grounds to dismiss the petition (Article 25, Civil Rehabilitation Act).

+Any of the following are grounds for starting the proceedings:

+- the debtor's inability to pay its debts as they become due; - the debtor incurring excessive liabilities; or - the debtor's inability to pay its debts as they become due without materially endangering its continued business operation (only the debtor can petition the court to start the proceedings on this ground).

+The debtor initially prepares the proposed rehabilitation plan.
+It is approved when both of the following are secured (Article 172-3.1, Civil Rehabilitation Act):

+- the consent of the majority of creditors, in terms of head-count, holding voting rights limited to those who attended the meeting or voted by submissions of ballot papers; and - the consent of at least half of the aggregate amount of the claims of the creditors who hold voting rights.

+When the creditors have approved the proposed rehabilitation plan, the court must decide whether or not to allow the plan (Article 174, Civil Rehabilitation Act).
+The rehabilitation plan becomes effective when the permitting court order becomes final and binding (Article 176, Civil Rehabilitation Act).

+• Corporate reorganisation proceedings.
+These proceedings (kaisha-kousei-tetsuzuki) are based on the Corporate Reorganisation Act.
 They are only available to joint stock companies and, in most cases, are strictly supervised by the court.
-The supervising court usually appoints a reorganisation trustee (kanzai-nin). - An eligible party can petition the court; eligible parties are the debtor, creditors or shareholders satisfying certain thresholds (Article 17.2, Corporate Reorganisation Law).
-The court will order the start of reorganisation proceedings if:
+The supervising court usually appoints a reorganisation trustee (kanzai-nin).

+An eligible party can petition the court; eligible parties are the debtor, creditors or shareholders satisfying certain thresholds (Article 17.2, Corporate Reorganisation Act).
+The court will order the start of reorganization proceedings if:

-- there are sufficient grounds to start the proceedings (Article 17.1, Corporate Reorganisation Law); and - there are no grounds for dismissing the petition (Articles 41.1.1 and 41.1.2, Corporate Reorganisation Law). - The grounds for starting the proceedings are similar to those for civil rehabilitation proceedings (see above). - If a resolution of each class of the creditors' meetings (statute sets out the voting rights for these), approves a proposed reorganisation plan (Article 168.1 or Article 196.2, Corporate Reorganisation Law), the court then decides whether or not to allow the plan (Article 199.1, Corporate Reorganisation Law).
-If some of the creditor class(es) do not approve the plan, the court can permit the plan by including clauses that substantially protect the dissenting creditor(s) (Article 200.1, Corporate Reorganisation Law). - The reorganisation plan becomes effective when the permitting order becomes final and binding (Article 201, Corporate Reorganisation Law).
+- there are sufficient grounds to start the proceedings (Article 17.1, Corporate Reorganisation Act); and - there are no grounds for dismissing the petition (Articles 41.1.1 and 41.1.2, Corporate Reorganisation Act).

+The grounds for starting the proceedings are similar to those for civil rehabilitation proceedings (see above).

+If a resolution of each class of the creditors' meetings (statute sets out the voting rights for these), approves a proposed reorganization plan (Article 168.1 or Article 196.2, Corporate Reorganisation Act), the court then decides whether or not to allow the plan (Article 199.1, Corporate Reorganisation Act).
+If some of the creditor class(es) do not approve the plan, the court can permit the plan by including clauses that substantially protect the dissenting creditor(s) (Article 200.1, Corporate Reorganisation Act).

+The reorganization plan becomes effective when the permitting order becomes final and binding (Article 201, Corporate Reorganisation Act).